Amy is a freelance content and development editor. She loves coffee, reading, traveling, and editing.

 - When to use numbers instead of letters

 The copy edit can and should be automated using rules.
 Every editor uses two to three references to maintain consistency—specifically, a dictionary and a style manual.
 For fiction, The Chicago Manual of Style is widely used and accepted.
-Use of dictionaries should be selective to ensure spelling is primarily American-English, not for preference, but to standardize and provide consistency.
-Merriam-Webster dictionary is most common.
+The use of dictionaries should be selective to ensure spelling is primarily American-English, not for preference, but to standardize and provide consistency.
+Merriam-Webster dictionary is the most common.

-It’s also important to note, there are subtle differences between style manuals (APA, MLA, CMS), and dictionaries.
+It’s also important to note that there are subtle differences between style manuals (APA, MLA, CMS), and dictionaries.
 This can be frustrating when semantics come into play about an edited final product.
 Using the same style manual and dictionary throughout will ensure consistency.